By Leila Namisango

 Have you worked with many different brands since then?

 Yes, I have worked with other beer and wine brands too.

 I first worked with Don Julio 9 years ago through a marketing agency and wanted to join Diageo.
 I did.
 I started out with Ketel One Vodka; then became a mixologist across the whole portfolio.
 I was put back on Don Julio 7 years ago.

 What are some of your favourite or interesting things about Tequila in general and Don Julio in particular?

 1. Tequila is the most versatile spirit amongst them all.
 I can match each of our varieties to your other preferred taste in spirits.

-2. Tequila is not just supposed to be had in shots.
-You can spit it.
-You can enjoy it.
-If you go to Mexico, you will not see people having it with salt and lime.
+2. Tequila is not just supposed to be had only in shots.
+You can sip it neat as well.
+In Mexico, you will not even see people having it with salt and lime.